xylocone/charxtz/README.md

 - Any funds sent to the contract are kept track of by the contract's storage.

 - When the funds reach the threshold of an admin-defined target, the target plus any excess amount accumulated is automatically transferred to the admin-defined charity account associated with the contract.
-While for a real application, one would want such a message as "Target completed" or the like, for the purpose of this demonstration, we have allowed the contract to merely reset its counters evertime the target is completed, so that it may be used more thoroughly by the evaluators.
+While for a real application, one would want such a message as "Target completed" or the like, for the purpose of this demonstration, we have allowed the contract to merely reset its counters everytime the target is completed, so that it may be used more thoroughly by the evaluators.

 ## Development